Tim Draxl

 Tim Draxl (born 8 October 1981) is an Australian actor and singer, known for his role as Doctor Henry Fox in A Place to Call Home.

 Early life

 Draxl was born in Sydney and grew up in Jindabyne where his family was in the ski industry.
 He also spent winters in Austria.
 He attended high school at the McDonald College of Performing Arts.
 Draxl is openly gay.

 Career

 Draxl's film roles include Swimming Upstream (2003), In My Sleep (2010) and A Few Best Men (2011).
 He was nominated for a Logie Award for Most Outstanding Actor in 2004 for the ABC miniseries The Shark Net.
 Other television roles include in Supernova, Tangle, Serangoon Road, Mrs Biggs, Molly and A Place to Call Home.

 Draxl has been referred to as "easily our [Australia's] best cabaret artist" His performance Tim Draxl in Concert was nominated for a Helpmann Award for Best Live Music Presentation in 2002.

+Draxl appeared in ABC musical drama In Our Blood.